 1. Tell us a bit about yourself, your background, and what led you to join the business

-The Alnwick site has produced radiolabelled drug substances since the opening of the facility in the early 1980s and has worked on the radiochemistry of over 500 molecules.
-Over the last 5 years, we have grown the team significantly, teaching them the skills of radiolabelling chemistry and expanded our GMP capacity.
-Our wealth of experience has really helped our clients by providing expert advice on where best to put the 14C label into their molecule, considering both the metabolic stability of the location with complexity and cost of the radiosynthesis route.
+The Alnwick site has produced radiolabeled drug substances since the opening of the facility in the early 1980s and has worked on the radiochemistry of over 500 molecules.
+Over the last 5 years, we have grown the team significantly, teaching them the skills of radiolabeling chemistry and expanded our GMP capacity.
+Our wealth of experience has really helped our clients by providing expert advice on where best to put the 14C label into their molecule, considering both the metabolic stability of the location with the complexity and cost of the radiosynthesis route.

 The bioanalytical team at Alnwick have developed and validated over 400 bioanalytical assays supporting both pre-clinical and clinical samples.
 We have invested significantly in state-of-the-art mass spectrometry as our main analytical detector, as this equipment has incredible sensitivity and specificity.
 More recently, the team helped to develop assays for copper and molybdenum as part of the development of a treatment for Wilson’s disease and have now developed a number of other assays across the periodic table of the elements.
-High resolution mass spectrometry has also helped our clients understand the pharmacokinetics of mixtures of isoforms of insulin.
+High-resolution mass spectrometry has also helped our clients understand the pharmacokinetics of mixtures of isoforms of insulin.

-3. What differentiation/specialisms does site offer?
+3. What differentiation/specialisms does the site offer?

-Drug Substance: Drug Product Integration
+Drug Substance and Drug Product Integration

-We believe an early development program that integrates drug substance and drug product activities will deliver multiple benefits for our customers including:
+We believe an early development program that integrates drug substance and drug product activities will deliver multiple benefits for our customers, including:

-- Ease of contracting, project management and communication
+- Ease of contracting, project management, and communication

-- Better management of critical path activities, time savings and greater program flexibility and scheduling (mitigating delay fees with separate providers)
+- Better management of critical path activities, time savings, and greater program flexibility and scheduling (mitigating delay fees with separate providers)

 - Improved management of analytical reference standards